Living with MS can affect your feelings

-It is common to experience a range of powerful emotions after being diagnosed with MS. It will take you time to adjust and come to terms with MS being part of your life.
-This information suggests things that may help and will point you to further resources.
+You may experience a range of powerful emotions around your MS. It will take you time to adjust and come to terms with MS being part of your life.

 People who have lived with MS for a while often say that, although they have MS, MS does not have them.
 They see MS as only one thing about them and not the defining thing.
 These can be useful thoughts as you live your life with MS.